Bhavadeesh-eng/Shell/README.md

 # Shell
-Schell Scripts and pratices and so
+Schell Scripts and pratices and so continue..